Magnetic Sensors for 5 Hz-1 MHz

 MC95Rw 10 Hz - 50 kHz 1.5 kHz** High resonant peak SLF/ULF/VLF $ 95.
 In Stock B2 or C3

-MC95-220 10 Hz - 30 kHz 1.5 kHz Rounded peak: wideband SLF/ULF/VLF $ 150.
+MC95-220 10 Hz - 30 kHz 1.5 kHz Rounded peak: wideband SLF/ULF/VLF $ 125.
 In Stock B2 or C3

 MC90R 10 Hz - 20 kHz 1.8 kHz** High resonant peak SLF/ULF/VLF $ 250.
 In Stock C4

-MC90-110 10 Hz - 20 kHz 1.8 kHz Rounded peak: wideband SLF/ULF/VLF $ 200.
-In Stock C4
+MC90-110 10 Hz - 20 kHz 1.8 kHz Rounded peak: wideband SLF/ULF/VLF $ 195.
+Out of Stock C4

-MC90-022 10 Hz - 20 kHz 0.2-20 kHz Flat wideband 1mG=5mV ULF/VLF $ 200.
-July 2024 C4
+MC90-022 10 Hz - 20 kHz 0.2-20 kHz Flat wideband 1mG=5mV ULF/VLF $ 195.
+Out of Stock C4

-MC110R 2 kHz - 1 MHz 120 kHz** High resonant peak VLF/LF $ 125.
+MC110R 2 kHz - 1 MHz 120 kHz** High resonant peak VLF/LF $ 95.
 In Stock B1

-MC110A 2 kHz - 1 MHz 120 kHz Rounded peak: wideband VLF/LF $ 125.
+MC110A 2 kHz - 1 MHz 120 kHz Rounded peak: wideband VLF/LF $ 95.
 In Stock B1

-MC190-205 1 kHz - 150 kHz 8 kHz peak VLF $ 150.
+MC190-205 1 kHz - 150 kHz 8 kHz peak VLF $ 95.
 In Stock C5

 MC161 1 kHz - 500 kHz 2-500 kHz wideband 1mG=1mV VLF/LF $ 150.
 In Stock C5

-MC162 1 kHz - 700 kHz 2-700 kHz wideband 1mG=1mV VLF/LF $ 200.
+MC162 1 kHz - 700 kHz 2-700 kHz wideband 1mG=1mV VLF/LF $ 250.
 In Stock C5

-MC165 1 kHz - 1 MHz 2-999 kHz wideband 1mG=1mV VLF/LF $ 400.
-3-months C5
+MC165 1 kHz - 1 MHz 2-999 kHz wideband 1mG=1mV VLF/LF $ 350.
+In Stock C5

 * Sensors are 1" to 5" long.
 Click Here for Size, Shape, & Connectors.
 Photos at bottom of page.

 ** For Sensors with a "high resonant peak" (models MC95R, MC95Rw, MC90R, and MC110R): the length of coax cable you use to connect the sensor to your display instrument can greatly affect the resonant frequency from the sensor.
-For more info see impedance
+For more info see Impedance

 ep-graph-for-bc-v18.png

 Graph above shows a curve for each sensor model, plotting the voltage output from the sensor (Volts per Gauss, or mV per mG) when the sensor is placed in a magnetic field at the frequency shown along the x axis.
 The graph is accurate for continuous sine wave (CW) magnetic fields.
 Individual sensors may vary so calibration data is also delivered with each sensor.
-To measure the magnetic field in Gauss: use the output voltage measured from your sensor, with the above graph or the calibration data.
-Here are some examples:
+(However, sensors with a "high resonant peak": MC95R, MC95Rw, MC90R, and MC110R, the length of cable you use to connect the sensor to your display instrument can greatly affect the resonant frequency from the sensor.
+For more info see Impedance.

 • Examples: at your frequency if the Volts per Gauss = 1 (on vertical axis), and you are measuring 80 mV, then the CW field = 80 mG.
 (80mV /1 = 80mG)